deusXmachina-dev/ProcessSimulatePlugin/INSTALLER_README.md

 ## Troubleshooting

 ### "Tecnomatix installation not found"
-If you receive this error:
+If automatic detection fails:
-- Ensure Siemens Tecnomatix is installed on your system
+- Ensure Siemens Tecnomatix (Process Simulate) is installed on your system
-- Verify the registry key exists: `HKLM\SOFTWARE\Siemens\Tecnomatix`
+- Verify the registry key exists: `HKLM\SOFTWARE\Tecnomatix\eMPower\eMPowerDir`
-- Install Tecnomatix before attempting to install this plugin
-- If Tecnomatix is installed but not detected, verify it was installed correctly and the registry entry exists
+- When prompted, enter the root Tecnomatix directory that contains `eMPower\\DotNetCommands`

 ### "Cannot open file" errors during build
 - Ensure Visual Studio is not running